 Kyle Phillips has recently made some minor changes to holes 10 and 12.
 The par four 10th has now been lengthened by 50 metres and the par five 12th has also gained a similar length.
-Further changes to holes 6 and 14 are currently underway, which will add a little more length, in an attempt to keep Morfontaine as challenging as it was in Tom Simpson’s day.
+Further changes were also made to holes 6 and 14 to add a little more length, in an attempt to keep Morfontaine as challenging as it was in Tom Simpson’s day.

 At 6,001 metres from the back tees, par 70, Morfontaine is not the longest course in France.
 Few fairway bunkers really challenge your club selection on the tee, but what the course lacks in difficulty in that respect, it more than makes up for with its strategic approach shots.
 Most of the big and undulating greens are well defended by bunkers ready to gather balls if the wrong club has been selected.
 Factor in the ever-present trees and you have a stern test.

 After a gentle but long opening par four and two par threes at the 2nd and 4th, the magic really begins and the 7th, 8th and 9th holes are an especially formidable trio.
 The back nine continues the high quality theme, with the 13th being one of the loveliest short par threes we’ve ever seen.